Important Character Traits for Kids and How to Teach Them

 14. Respect

-To be respectful is being considerate and honour the feelings and opinions of others or disagreeing with someone without talking them down.
+To be respectful is being considerate and honouring the feelings and opinions of others or disagreeing with someone without talking them down.
 Children learn respect from how their parents treat them and others and learn to respect themselves and those around them.

 15. Endurance